kratos1911/kratos1911/README.md

 - 👋 Hi, I’m Kaushik Panigrahi
-- 👀 I’m interested in Game Development,3D Programming,Directx programming and HLSL
+- 👀 I’m interested in AI Development, Generative AI, Deep Learning, NLP and Python Programming
-- 🌱 I’m currently working on Game Development
+- 🌱 I’m currently working on Generative Models
-- 📫 How to reach me --u cant ;)--jk--@kpanigrahi5602@gmail.com
+- 📫 How to reach me -- @kpanigrahi5602@gmail.com

 <!---
 kratos1911/kratos1911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.